2023 Most Popular Health Sciences & Services Bachelor's Degree Trade Schools in the Southeast Region

 Read full report on Health Sciences & Services at Clayton State University

 The University of Tampa ranked #12 on this year’s Most Popular Health Sciences & Services Bachelor’s Degree Trade Schools in the Southeast Region list.
-UT is a fairly large private not-for-profit school located in the city of Tampa.
+UT is a large private not-for-profit school located in the city of Tampa.

 About 86% of the students majoring in health science at the school are women while 14% are male.